Maxon-Computer/Cinema-4D-DevKitchen-2018/README.md

 # DevKitchen 2018

-This repository contains the examples shown at the DevKitchen 2018 occurred in Frankfurt during the SuperMeet 2018 on 1st and 2nd of November 2018.
+> :warning: This an archived legacy repository which is not actively maintained.

-More information about the presentation are available on [DevKitchen 2018 Aftermath](https://developers.maxon.net/?p=3319).
+Contains the examples shown at the DevKitchen 2018 occurred in Frankfurt during the SuperMeet 2018 on 1st and 2nd of November 2018.

 ### Plugin Migration